Not All In-Pavement Flashing Pedestrian Crosswalk Systems are Created Equal!

 “Any traffic control device design or application provision contained in this Manual shall be considered to be in the public domain.
 Traffic control devices contained in this Manual shall not be protected by a patent, trademark, or copyright, except for the Interstate Shield and any other items owned by FHWA.”

-With an ultra-low profile of less than 1/8 inch, LaneLight markers are fully tested to be snowplowable.
-In areas of heavy snowfall it is suggested that markers are installed 1.5mm below the road surface to further prevent any possible damage.
+In areas of heavy snowfall it is suggested that markers are installed flush with the road surface to further prevent any possible damage.
 Installation tools, which are a part of each system package, are available with this option at no additional cost.

 The roadway is a harsh environment when it comes to temperature, water, and vibration.
 Many competitive flashing crosswalk systems start out strong but unfortunately won’t reliably pass the test of time.
 All of our systems come with an industry leading 5 year warranty so you can expect many years of trouble free service from your LaneLight in-pavement warning system.